 I recall some time ago listening to a conversation between two great preachers, Haddon Robinson and Warren Wiersbe (when Robinson was president of Denver Seminary he had a very helpful audio series on preaching).
 They were both funny, provocative, and pointed in their discussion of preaching, particularly “expository preaching.”
 These are two men who have studied and taught about preaching as much as anyone in the last 50 years.

 In the discussion Robinson was criticizing the atomistic tendencies in preaching; that is preachers who seemingly dedicate a whole sermon expositing a colon.
-Wiersbe quickly adding, “or after his operation, a semi-colon.”
-The point was humorous and well made.… Continue reading
+Wiersbe quickly adding, “or after his operation, a semi-colon.”… Continue reading

 Last Sunday Vin Scully called his final game for the Los Angeles Dodgers.
 He called play-by-play for the Dodgers, starting in Brooklyn in 1950 and ending, perhaps appropriately, calling the game against the Dodgers greatest rival, transferred from the borough of Queens to San Francisco, the Giants.

 The Dodgers were sill in Brooklyn when I was born, so I don’t remember listening to Vin until the early 1960’s, there are pictures of me attending Dodger games at the LA Memorial Coliseum, where the team played for four years while Dodger Stadium was being built.

 Growing up, I learned several things from Vin Scully.… Continue reading

 (I apologize in advance for the length of this essay.
 I am not trying to fight the ever decreasing attention span of readers, but as Spurgeon told the lady who criticized his humor in the pulpit, “you would think better of me if you knew how much I left out.”)